-Focusrite Control comes with some useful Output Presets, which have been designed to get you started on a recording task quickly.
+Focusrite Control comes with some useful Output Presets, which have been designed to get you started on a recording task as quickly as possible.
 Selecting an Output Preset automatically configures output routing and the mixer for you, setting up various useful combinations of input channels.